This article was updated on September 28th, 2023

 Read more with our article about dark spots on dog skin.

-Though folliculitis is quite common, the underlying reason for the dog to be affected varies widely.
-Allergies are the most common culprit.
-Fleas, mange parasites, fungal infections, as well as systemic diseases such as autoimmune disorders, endocrine issues, and trauma can all result in folliculitis.
+“The underlying reasons can vary widely: Allergies are the most common culprit.
+Fleas, mange parasites, fungal infections, as well as systemic diseases such as autoimmune disorders, endocrine issues, and trauma can all result in folliculitis.”

 1. Flea allergy dermatitis